0x0L/rs-utils/README.md

 Core functionalities are now almost equivalent to the RocksmithToolkit (with no console support though).

-* Lyrics support needs more a bit more work
+* Lyrics support needs more a bit more work (JSON, HSAN)

 * Build a proper package generator